SPBU-study/statistics-2024-fall/README.md

 # statistics-2024-fall

+## It is better to run notebooks by yourself than view in GitHub because of interactive graphics in some cells.

 ### Steps to reproduce baseline ([There](baseline_original.ipynb) is an original notebook.
 Achieved from [kaggle.com](https://www.kaggle.com/code/hotessy/capri-exponential-model-using-pymc3))

-**It is better to run by yourself than view in GitHub because of interactive graphics in some cells**.

 1. Install pymc in conda environment following by [this instruction](https://www.pymc.io/projects/docs/en/stable/installation.html)

 2. Run `conda install -y cufflinks-py scikit-learn` in created pymc environment